 The National Testing Agency conducts the National Eligibility Test (NET) on behalf of the University Grants Commission (UGC).
 Earlier, the exam was conducted by the Central Board of Secondary Education (CBSE).
 From the year 2018 (December session) onwards, NTA is conducting the exam.
-The next UGC NET exam will be held on 20, 21, 24, 25, 26, 27, and 28 June 2019.
+The next UGC NET exam will be held from 15th to 20th June 2020.
 The exam will be conducted through computer-based mode in two shifts.
 The duration of the exam will be 180 minutes with no break between Paper-1 and Paper-2.

 The UGC NET exam is held to determine the eligibility of an Indian national for the college and university level lectureship and the award of Junior Research Fellowship (JRF).
 If you are also planning to appear for UGC NET exam, it is important to meet the conditions stated under eligibility criteria of UGC NET Exam.
 To know about the eligibility criteria to appear for UGC NET exam, follow the guide provided below:

 1. A candidate with minimum 55% marks in Master’s Degree or the equivalent exam from an institution or university recognised by UGC in Humanities (including languages) and social science.
 Electronic Science, Computer Science & Applications etc. can appear for the UGC NET Exam.

 NOTE: The minimum marks must be at least 55% without rounding off the figure.
 Also, if a candidate belongs to Other Backward Classes (OBC) like non-creamy layer/Scheduled Caste (SC)/Scheduled Tribe (ST)/Persons with Disability (PWD) needs to have minimum 50% marks (without rounding off) in Master’s Degree or its equivalents exam to be eligible for appearing in UGC NET Exam.